Infanticide: Australia

-Literature suggests infanticide may have occurred reasonably commonly among Indigenous Australians, in all areas of Australia prior to European settlement.
-Infanticide may have continued to occur quite often up until the 1960s.
-An 1866 issue of The Australian News for Home Readers informed readers that "the crime of infanticide is so prevalent amongst the natives that it is rare to see an infant".

-Author Susanna de Vries in 2007 told a newspaper that her accounts of Aboriginal violence, including infanticide, were censored by publishers in the 1980s and 1990s.
+Estimations of the prevalence of infanticide among Aboriginal Australians vary widely.
+Many early European settlers considered it to be extremely common.
+For example, an 1866 issue of The Australian News for Home Readers informed readers that "the crime of infanticide is so prevalent amongst the natives that it is rare to see an infant".
+In later times, attitudes shifted and the issue became contested.
+Author Susanna de Vries said in 2007 that her accounts of Aboriginal violence, including infanticide, were censored by publishers in the 1980s and 1990s.
 She told reporters that the censorship "stemmed from guilt over the stolen children question".
 Keith Windschuttle weighed in on the conversation, saying this type of censorship started in the 1970s.
 In the same article Louis Nowra suggested that infanticide in customary Aboriginal law may have been because it was difficult to keep an abundant number of Aboriginal children alive; there were life-and-death decisions modern-day Australians no longer have to face.

+Liz Conor's 2016 work, Skin Deep: Settler Impressions of Aboriginal Women, a culmination of 10 years of research, found that stories about Aboriginal women were told through a colonial lens of racism and misogyny.
+Vague stories of infanticide and cannibalism were repeated as reliable facts, and sometimes originated in accounts told by members of rival tribes about the other.
+She also refers to Daisy Bates' now contested accounts of such practices, reproaching some historians for accepting them too uncritically.

+The anthropologists Ronald Berndt and Catherine Berndt note that "infanticide does seem to have been practised occasionally almost all over Aboriginal Australia, but it cannot have been so frequent as Taplin ... and Bates ... suggest", while also cautioning that others "underestimated" its prevalence.
+The flesh of killed infants was sometimes eaten, but this was not always the case.
+Usually only parts of the body were eaten, in "the hope that the child will be born again, or that strength will accrue to another child".